Azurblau/AzBot/README.md

 	- BotMod: Once a non bot player passes this node, the given offset will be applied to the zombie count target.
 Useful to adjust the bot count on objective maps.
   - Link parameters:
     - Cost: Add a penalty for paths using this link.
 Higher values makes it less likely for bots to use a path containing this link.
-	- Direction = Forward: Only allow paths from the first to the second element of the link. `!bot setparam 1-2 Unidir Forward` will only allow the bot to move from 1 to 2.
+	- Direction = Forward: Only allow paths from the first to the second element of the link. `!bot setparam 1-2 Direction Forward` will only allow the bot to move from 1 to 2.
 	- Direction = Backward: Same as above, but backwards.
 	- Pouncing = Needed: Only classes with the ability to pounce/leap can use this link.
 - Use `!bot reloadmesh` to discard changes.